 Guide to Draw Bias in Horse Racing: Which Courses Have Bias?

-So in this article, we’ll guide you through draw bias and explain exactly which tracks are known for extreme draw biases.
+In this article, we’ll guide you through the concept of draw bias, explain exactly which tracks are known for extreme draw biases, and provide insights into applying this knowledge effectively.

 By the end, you’ll know everything about the subject.
 Let’s dive in…

-Does Horse Racing Stalls Draw Bias Affect Winning Chances?
+Does a Draw Bias in Horse Racing Stalls Impact Winning Chances?

-One of the most important factors when betting is the draw bias in horse racing.
-As we all know, there are two forms of horse racing; Flat and National Hunt.
-There are no stalls in National Hunt racing (over the jumps) so the focus of this article will be the draw bias on Flat Racing.
+One of the most important factors when betting is understanding the draw bias in horse racing.
+As we all know, there are two forms of horse racing: Flat and National Hunt.
+There are no stalls in National Hunt racing (over the jumps), so the focus of this article will be the draw bias in Flat Racing.

 Over time, even after a few races, the jockeys will try to position themselves to get onto the best part of the track to gain an advantage.
 Sometimes this isn’t possible, which is why Royal Ascot is a good example with 30 runners in a handicap…